Ridha15/web-api/README.md

 Feddit Sentiment Analyzer is a FastAPI-based web API designed to analyze the sentiment of comments retrieved from Feddit API (Fake Reddit API).

-# Repository Overview
+## Repository Overview
 This repository contains the source code and configuration files for the Feddit Sentiment Analyzer API.
-## Repository Overview

 - `app/`: The main application folder.